Romantic Beaded Heart Earrings Jewelry Tutorial

 The design features jointed dangles to create movement, so the crystal beads sparkle and shine.
 For extra glitz, you can replace the corrugated silver rondelle tire beads with silver-plated crystal rondelle spacers.
 And whether you use sterling silver findings and rare vintage beads and Swarovski crystals, as I did, or substitute less expensive beads, the earrings you make will look like a million bucks.

-You can change the appearance of these earrings quite a bit just by choosing different colors to suit your preference or coordinate with a special outfit.
-You can easily adapt the design for bridal earrings by substituting clear crystal or CZ heart beads for the red hearts.
-Or if you're a bride to be, choose heart beads and/or round faceted beads in your wedding colors and make several pairs as gifts for your bridesmaids or maid of honor.
+You can change the appearance of these earrings quite a bit just by choosing different bead colors or finishes to suit your preference, coordinate with a special outfit, or create a different mood.
+For example, you can easily adapt this design for bridal earrings by substituting clear crystal or crystal AB (aurora borealis-coated) vertically-drilled heart-shaped beads (I recommend 12 mm Swarovski crystal heart beads, style 5741) for the red hearts.
+You can also choose heart-shaped and/or round faceted beads in your wedding colors and make several pairs as gifts for the bridesmaids and matron or maid of honor.

 What You Will Need for This Project

-Time required: 20–60 minutes, depending on jewelry making experience level
+Approximately 20–60 minutes, depending on your level of jewelry making experience

 Cost: Varies depending on beads, findings and tools selected and purchased vs. on-hand